prasantadashere/ZEN-MOTION/README.md

 # ZEN-MOTION
-This repo is for GSC 2024 Project
+This repo is for GSC 2024 Project.

 Project Setup:
 The global challenge we are addressing in the Google Solution Challenge revolves around providing a comprehensive solution to all mental health problems.
 Our chosen problem statement aligns with Sustainable Development Goal number 3, focusing on health and well-being.
 The aim is to create a platform that promotes mental health awareness and offers practical tools for individuals to improve their well-being.